Next trainee intake is TBC. Please check back for updates.

 All applications are carefully reviewed by the camera trainee selection committee.
 Qualified applicants are then invited to an interview and, if successful during this process, are enrolled in a formal camera trainee fundamentals course taught by ICG | 669 members.
 The course provides all trainees with a solid foundation that will prepare them for their trainee responsibilities while working on union shows.
 Once the course is complete, applicants must also pass both practical and written exams in order to be officially accepted as an ICG | 669 camera trainee.

-Please note: There is a course fee for the camera trainee training course, course fees will be announced when the program opens again.
+Please note: There is a course fee for the camera trainee fundamentals course, course fees will be announced when the program opens again.

 In the event that you are not selected for the camera trainee program, we highly encourage you to continue gaining experience and applying for the next program intake.
 The camera trainee program is ultimately market driven and this does impact the window of when trainee intake occurs during the year and the number of trainees accepted.